patriciacvcosta/Pomodoro-Alarm/README.md

 * Set a duration for your Focus and Break sessions (or only one of them)
 * Press Start button and the timer will start running
 * If you set up both Focus and Break sessions, the app will automatically start running your Break session after the Focus session is over
-* An alarm will ring everytime the progress bar is complete
+* A sound will play everytime the progress bar is complete / the timer hits 00:00
 * You can hit the Stop button at any time to cancel the activty